 Alano recognizes the three legacies of AA: Recovery, Unity, and Service.
 These are guiding principles.
 12 Step Programs rent rooms at Alano, providing the essential ingredient of recovery – the opportunity to meet together.
 Clubs such as the Alano of St. Joseph foster unity between AA, NA, and GA.
 The very nature of the “Club” is that of Service – a critical legacy.
 Without service to others no 12 Step Program can survive.

 12 Step Programs blossomed.
 Narcotics Anonymous (NA) was freely granted use of the AA 12 Steps in 1952.
 Gamblers Anonymous (GA) followed in 1956.
 Today there as many as 200 12 Step Programs operating around the world.
 In 2002 the Alano Club of St. Joseph, Missouri, updated their State Charter to include support for all 12 Step Programs.
-Presently the Alano Club of St. Joseph rents space to AA, NA, and GA.
+Presently the Alano Club of St. Joseph rents space to AA, NA, Al-Anon, and GA.
 All social activities welcome all 12 Step Programs.

 We can easily see that the mission of Alano has adapted to changing times.
 The one thing that has never changed is the concept of Alano existing as a support system – Alano does not exist in a vacuum – Alano’s purpose is to support others – Alano does not stand alone.
 The name itself, Al ANO, was derived from the grandfather of all 12 Step Programs – Alcoholics Anonymous.
 Alano exists to foster and support the three legacies.